eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-14_steem-magic-dice.md

 - - -

-This page is synchronized from the post: [Steem賭場：Magic Dice](https://steemit.com/@deanliu/steem-magic-dice)
+This page is synchronized from the post: ['Steem賭場：Magic Dice'](https://steemit.com/@deanliu/steem-magic-dice)